vuil/tanzu-cli/docs/full/style_guide.md

 ## Tanzu CLI mission statement

-The Tanzu CLI aims to provide a consistent experience for users of the Tanzu portfolio
+The Tanzu CLI aims to provide a consistent experience for users of the Tanzu portfolio.

-This document is intended to provide direction for designing Tanzu CLI plugins so that they adhere to established patterns
+This document is intended to provide direction for designing Tanzu CLI plugins so that they adhere to established patterns.

 ------------------------------